Lucksi/Himitsu/Readme.md

 ## Password Folder

-**In order to make the password modules works is necessary to add to 'Passwords/Default' Files with .txt extension ex (Example.txt)**
+**In order to make the password modules works is necessary to add to 'Passwords/Default' a wordlist with .txt extension ex (Example.txt)**

+## File-Cracker

+**Before using this option make sure to add the file that you want to crack in the folder named 'Files'**

 ## Screenshot: